Location: 401 Cleland Street, 1st Fl. Room 115

 - Collects and disburses child support and alimony payments as ordered by the Court

-- Preparing Rule to Show Cause for delinquent payors of child support and alimony payments
+- Prepares Rule to Show Cause for delinquent payors of child support and alimony payments

-- Preparing wage withholding for garnishment of payor’s wages for child support and alimony payments
+- Prepares wage withholding for garnishment through the payor’s employer for child support and/or alimony payments

-- Appointing attorneys and Guardian ad Litems when applicable
+- Appoints Attorneys and Guardian ad Litems when applicable

 - Scheduling hearings for court